Neamar/twitch-league-overlay/goals.md

 ## Mission
 As a stream viewer,
 When I hover any League of Legends item on stream,
-I get relevant tooltip displaying the item name and description
+I get relevant tooltips displaying the item name and description

 ![Example image](screenshots/stream1.png)